Known for its robust legal framework and high standards of due diligence, Malta has curated and evolved several citizenship pathways over the years.

 Maltese Citizenship by Naturalisation

-Get a call back from our lawyers
+Get a call back from our Citizenship Specialists

 Maltese Citizenship by Marriage